nextcloud/documentation/admin_manual/configuration_files/federated_cloud_sharing_configuration.rst

 Federated Cloud Sharing is now managed by the Federation app (9.0+), and is now called Federation sharing.
 When you enable the Federation app you can easily and securely link file shares between ownCloud servers, in effect creating a cloud of ownClouds.
-You can automatically send an email notification when you create the share, share directly with users on other ownCloud servers, add password protection, allow users to upload files, and set an expiration date.

 Sharing With ownCloud 8 and Older
 ---------------------------------